cms-tamu/MuJetAnalysis_DarkSusySamples_LHE_13TeV_01/README.md

 Generated events are stored in file <code>MG_ME_V4.5.2/pp_to_Higgs_HEFT_Model/Events/ggToHiggs_mH_125_13TeV_madgraph452_unweighted_events.lhe.gz</code>

-Unzip this LHE file with generated <b>unweighted</b> events, it will be used in next steps.
+Unzip this LHE file with generated <b>unweighted</b> events, it will be used in next steps:

 <code>cd MG_ME_V4.5.2/pp_to_Higgs_HEFT_Model/Events</code>